Polish, German presidents open WWII anniversary observances | New Country 923

 Polish, German presidents open WWII anniversary observances

+The ceremony was held in Wielun, a central Polish town that was the first target of Nazi Germany’s deadly bombings.

-The ceremony in Wielun, attended by German President Frank-Walter Steinmeier and his Polish counterpart Andrzej Duda, started Sunday at 4.40 a.m., the exact hour that, according to survivors, the war’s first bombs fell, killing civilians.
+Attended by German President Frank-Walter Steinmeier and Polish counterpart Andrzej Duda, the observances started at 4:40 a.m., the exact hour that, according to survivors, the war’s first bombs fell, killing civilians.

+The presidents, local officials and residents, among them survivors of the bombings, observed a minute of silence in memory of an estimated 2,000 victims.

+“I can see a man who has come with humility, a bowed head in order to pay homage, ….. to share the pain.”

+“Do you, gathered here, think it is easy to come to the town that has been destroyed by the Germans?
+To look in the eyes of those who have survived?”
+Duda asked of those attending.

-Minutes later, observances began at Westerplatte Peninsula, on the Baltic coast, the site of the war’s first battle as Polish troops put up resistance.
+Minutes later, Polish Prime Minister Mateusz Morawiecki and European Union senior official Frans Timmermans led observances at Westerplatte Peninsula, on the Baltic coast, the site of the war’s first battle as Polish troops put up resistance.

 U.S. Vice President Mike Pence, German Chancellor Angela Merkel and many other leaders will also attend the main event in Warsaw.